baohm88/sem1-eproject/README.md

 ### Prerequisites

+-   VS Code
--   PHP 7.4 or higher
+-   XAMPP 8.2.4 or newer
--   MySQL
--   Composer (for managing PHP dependencies)
 -   Node.js (for managing frontend dependencies, if any)
 -   Git